digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

 References to contracts have the type ``ContractId a``, where ``a`` is a *type parameter* representing the type of contract that the ID refers to.
 For example, a reference to a ``Token`` would be a ``ContractId Token``.

-To ``archiveCmd`` the Token Alice has created, you need to get a handle on its contract ID.
+To ``archiveCmd`` the token Alice has created, you need to get a handle on its contract ID.
 In scripts, you do this using ``<-`` notation.
 That's because the contract ID needs to be retrieved from the ledger.
 How this works is discussed in :doc:`5_Restrictions`.

-This script first checks that Bob cannot archive Alice's Token and then Alice successfully archives it:
+This script first checks that Bob cannot archive Alice's token.
+Then Alice successfully archives it:

 .. literalinclude:: daml/daml-intro-2/daml/Token_Test.daml
   :language: daml